cwnicoletti/react-native-gauge/.github/ISSUE_TEMPLATE/feature_request.md

 -----------------|----------------------------------|-------|------------|-----------
 Feature request  | Suggest an idea for this project |       |            |

 Is your feature request related to a problem?
-Please describe.
+Please describe
 --------------------------------------------------------------

 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]